tarantool/doc/doc/book/admin/instance_config.rst

 -------------

-After this short introduction, you may wonder what an instance file is, what it is for, and how ``tarantoolctl`` uses it.
+After this short introduction, you may wonder what an instance file is, what it is for, and how ``tt`` uses it.
 After all, Tarantool is an application server, so why not start the application stored in ``/usr/share/tarantool`` directly?